abluvionn/aibika/README.md

 window.onscroll
 This function is called whenever the user scrolls the page.
 It animates the skill bars when the user has scrolled past the 400 pixel mark.

-You could also add a link to the JavaScript file in the README file so that users can easily view the code.